-- a.
+a.
 Campaigns are chartered by majority decision of the Executive Board of the Action Committees & Teams.
-The charters will be reviewed on a rolling basis and Campaigns will be notified of the time of the meeting to discuss the charter so they may call in to participate.
-Campaign Charters may be approved for one or two years, depending on the length requested at the time of charter application. - In order for the group to continue without lapse, a new charter must be received by the Secretary, Vice President for Internal Affairs and Vice-President for Program Development 60 days prior to expiration of the previous charter.
+The charters will be reviewed annually or biennially at the time of charter renewal by the Board of Trustees to determine whether or not to renew the charter.
+Campaigns will be notified the meeting time to discuss the charter so they may call in to participate.
+An end of year review will be conducted annually by the Board of Trustees to determine the need for new Campaigns.
+Campaign Charters may be approved for one or two years, depending on the length requested at the time of charter application.

+In order for the group to continue without lapse, a new charter must be received by the Secretary, Vice President for Internal Affairs and Vice-President for Program Development 60 days prior to expiration of the previous charter.
 The Executive Board of the Action Committees & Teams may revoke a charter by majority decision at any time should need arise.
-A written warning will be provided in advance barring extreme circumstances. - b.
+A written warning will be provided in advance barring extreme circumstances.

+- b.
 The Campaigns may be authorized operating budget funds to be allocated by the Executive Board of the Action Committees. - c.
 The Campaign shall be required to submit an annual report to the Vice-President for Program Development outlining progress, problems, and budget adjustment requests.
 Failure to submit these reports may result in the revocation of a charter.